-- using the ReFILE service if your return was filed electronically using a certified software.
-For more information, go to canada.ca/refile - signing in to My Account at canada.ca/my-cra-account and using "Change my return" - sending Form T1-ADJ, T1 Adjustment Request, by mail, as well as any supporting documents, if you have not sent them before to support your original claim
+You can change your return by completing and sending Form T1-ADJ, T1 Adjustment Request, as well as any supporting documents, to the CRA if you have not sent them before to support your original claim.

-If the CRA has assessed your taxes owing for a year that you did not file a tax return, you must file a paper return for that year if you want to make a change.
+If the CRA has assessed your taxes owing for a year that you did not file a tax return, you must file a return for that year if you want to make a change.